Full question:

 Answer:

-(a) Transfer of the deposit to the landlord's successor in interest and written notification to the tenant by ordinary mail of the transfer and of the successor's name and address.
+- You transfer the security deposit to the new owner and notify the tenant by mail of the transfer and the new owner's contact information.

-(c) Return of the security deposit to the tenant.”
+- You return the security deposit directly to the tenant.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.